lucachr/nitrogen/README.md

     nitrogen -f
 ```

-You should find your dependencies listed in the first lines of your nitrogen
+You should find your dependencies listed in the generated 'deps' file.
-file.

 Install dependencies
 ---------------------